CTL: Return On Sales

 3. Look at the Return on Sales for each year.

-You can find an ROS calculator at the Return on Sales entry in the Visual Finance Glossary.
+You can also find an ROS calculator at the Return On Sales entry in the Visual Finance Glossary.

 4. Identify Key Factors: